TobiasMarschner/ferrishare/README.md

 Note that resources served on the `/static/`-endpoint are served with an infinite cache policy.
 During local development, you may want to disable browser caching to ensure your changes are always reflected in the browser.

+## Documentation

+**Installation** is fully documented in this README.

+**Configuration** is documented in FerriShare itself through its interactive configuration wizard that can be invoked with the `--init`-flag.

+The **source code** itself is properly documented, but the docs aren't hosted online.
+If you'd like to browse the module-level documentation you can clone the repository and invoke `cargo doc --no-deps --open`, assuming Rust is setup on your system.

 ## License and Contributing